jldupont/jld_scripts/README.md

 History
 =======
+0.8.1
+	* fixed for latest updates of Ubuntu 10.10 (still can't find solution for volume up/down)

 0.8.0:
 	* added Dbus signal for current track on SqueezeCenter
 	* added notify bubble with current track on SqueezeCenter